13 Laundry Mistakes Everyone Makes (And How to Fix Them)

 If you want to avoid mystery ingredients, make your own detergent.
 The David Suzuki Foundation recommends using ½ cup per load of a mixture of two teaspoons of salt, two tablespoons of baking soda, two tablespoons of liquid Castile soap and one litre of hot water.

-Find out more brilliant uses for baking soda all around the house.
+Discover more brilliant uses for baking soda all around the house.

 You use essential oils